Copyright © James R Meyer 2012 - 2018 www.jamesrmeyer.com

 The Grelling–Nelson paradox is the paradox of the self-describing adjective.
 It is also sometimes called Weyl’s paradox or the Heterological paradox, or simply Grelling’s paradox.
 It first appeared in a publication in 1908.
 (Footnote: K. Grelling & L. Nelson.
-Bemerkungen zu den Paradoxien von Russell und Burali-Forti. in Abhandlungen der Fries’schen Schule 2, no. 3, pages 301-334, 1908.
-The English translation of the original wording of the paradox is:
+Bemerkungen zu den Paradoxien von Russell und Burali-Forti. in Abhandlungen der Fries’schen Schule 2, no. 3, pages 301-334, 1908.) the original wording is given below.

 The paradox is usually given in terms similar to the following: